Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass-API-User-Manual.md

 ### Gaussian Blur

-The gaussian blur function will allow you to blur an image with an arbitrary radius and quality (number of samples).
-For performance reasons, you also have the possibility to run the blur kernel after a downsample pass.
+The Gaussian blur function allows you to blur an image with an arbitrary radius and quality (number of samples).
+For performance reasons, you can run the blur kernel after a downsample pass.
+This decreases the resource intensity of the blur effect but also decreases the quality.

 Here's an example of Custom Pass that blurs the camera color buffer: